KYANJO/ICESEE/README.md

 The virtual environment automatically includes the project directory in `PYTHONPATH` via `sitecustomize.py` together with dependencies from `requirements.txt`.

 ### Option 4: Manual PYTHONPATH Setup (Development)

+> This option is good when the application to be extendend to ICESEE already has its own environment, to avoid dependency conflicts consider this option.

 Clone the repository and manually configure `PYTHONPATH`: